Dr Marija Gizdavic Nikolaidis

 BSc(Hons I) (Belgrade), PhD (Auckland)

-- 2016: Professional Teaching Fellow, Lecturer, the University of Auckland, New Zealand
+- 2016-present: Professional Teaching Fellow, Lecturer, the University of Auckland, New Zealand

 - 2014-present: Senior Research Fellow, the University of Auckland, New Zealand